jokerwrld999/jokerwrld.github.io/_posts/2023/2023-10-02-deploying-spring-music-application.md

 rm ./pid2.file
 ```

 These scripts automate the startup and shutdown processes for the Spring Music application.
-Feel free to customize them as needed for your environment.

 ## CI/CD